fpresta0607/Synthetic-Image-Generator/README.md

 Then open: http://localhost:3000

 Upload an image, click "Init SAM", add 1–3 positive points (left click) and optional negative points (right click or Shift+left), select a candidate mask, save it, adjust sliders, and Apply.

+If you see a model load error, confirm the checkpoint path (see Model Weights section).

 ### Manual Setup (If you prefer explicit steps)